ElCap Documentation

 --name Name of the single token to read, leave off to read all None

---usb USB serial no. of conneected programmer/dev kit None
+--usb USB serial no. of connected programmer/dev kit None

---ip IP address of conneected programmer/dev kit None
+--ip IP address of connected programmer/dev kit None

 --help Print help for this sub-command None